Skeletal Remains Finally Laid To Rest

 PUT-IN-BAY, Ohio– The Bones & skeletal remains of three people who died on Put-in-Bay more than 100 years ago were laid to rest on Sunday, October 22nd, in Maple Leaf Cemetery.
 Their shallow grave was unearthed on September 1st during a construction project at the home of Toby and Stephanie Landreth at the end of Conlan Lane.

-People of Put-in-Bay were welcome to attend the services, which included prayers from the time period when the three victims were alive.
-Burr Funeral Home and local residents paid the expenses for the burial.
-The coroner’s office said there is not enough information to determine a cause of death, but foul play is not suspected.
-“In the time period between the Battle of Lake Erie and the late turn of the century. many residents died from the effects of cold weather, various diseases and drowning,” Put-in-Bay police said in a recent news release.
+People of Put-in-Bay were welcome to attend the services, which included prayers from the period when the three victims were alive.
+Burr Funeral Home and residents paid the expenses for the burial.
+The coroner’s office said insufficient information exists to determine a cause of death, but foul play is not suspected.
+“Between the Battle of Lake Erie and the late turn of the century.
+Many residents died from the effects of cold weather, various diseases, and drowning,” Put-in-Bay police said in a recent news release.

-The skeletal remains were determined not to be Native American.
+The skeletal remains were determined not to be Native Americans.
 The earliest inhabitants of South Bass Island were squatters before the War of 1812.
-The first island cemetery is only about 160 years old, so there is definitely a mystery as to who these people were and the circumstances surrounding their demise and final burial.
+The first island cemetery is only about 160 years old, so there is a mystery about who these people were and the circumstances surrounding their demise and final burial.